qpbp/blog/_posts/2016-07-05-build-telegram-bot-using-es6.md

   getYearProgress() {
     //days in the current year
     const yearDays = Math.ceil((new Date(this.currentYear + 1, 0, 1) - this.startDate) / 8.64e7);
-    //how many days passed from year begining const passedDays = Math.ceil((new Date() - this.startDate) / 8.64e7); // 31
+    //how much days passed from year begining const passedDays = Math.ceil((new Date() - this.startDate) / 8.64e7); // 31
     return Math.ceil((passedDays / yearDays) * 100);
   }